minetest/dev.luanti.org/content/for-engine-devs/meetings.md

 **PR discussion/reviews**

 * Discuss and concept approve or close ["Roadmap: needs approval" PRs](https://github.com/luanti-org/luanti/pulls?q=is%3Aopen+is%3Apr+label%3A%22Roadmap%3A+Needs+approval%22)
     * [make falling node checks check for protection](https://github.com/luanti-org/luanti/pull/12966) TL;DR: Some server made ladders falling, and protection doesn't protect from fall through on\_punch by other players.
-Possible solutions include making the registered on\_punch/on\_dig/on\_placenode function overwritable, or only checking for protection in on\_punch.
+Possible solutions include making the registered on\_punch/on\_dig/on\_placenode function overwrite-able, or only checking for protection in on\_punch.
 What to do?
 (DS)
         * Removed roadmap approval needed label.
 (DS)

 2023-05-14